kommitters/elixir_xdr/guides/examples/variable_length_array.md

 # XDR.VariableArray - Variable-Length Array
 Represents a variable-length array that contains elements with the same type.
-If the maximum length is not specified, it is assumed to be 2<sup>32</sup> - 1, the maximum length.
+If the maximum length is not specified, it is assumed to be 2<sup>32</sup> - 1.

 [Variable-Length Array - RFC 4506](https://tools.ietf.org/html/rfc4506#section-4.13)